-Aid on debt service is generally paid in the current fiscal year provided such debt service is reported to the Commissioner of Education by November 15 of that year.
-Any debt service in excess of amounts reported by November 15 will not be aided until the following fiscal year.
-The building aid received is equal to the approved building expense, or bond percent, times the building aid ratio that is assigned to the District.
+Building Aid is paid over fifteen years for reconstruction work, twenty years for building additions, or thirty years for new building construction.
+Building Aid for a specific building project is eligible to begin eighteen months after State Commissioner of Education approval date, for that project, and is paid over the previously described timeframe, assuming all necessary building aid forms are filed with the State in a timely manner.
+The building aid received is equal to the assumed debt service for that project, which factors in the bond percent, times the building aid ratio that is assigned to the District, and amortized over the predefined timeframe.
 The building aid ratio is calculated based on a formula that involves the full valuation per pupil in the District compared to a State-wide average.

 Pursuant to the provisions of Chapter 760 of the Laws of 1963, the District is eligible to receive a Building Aid Estimate from the New York State Department of Education.
 Since the gross indebtedness of the District is within the debt limit, the District is not required to apply for a Building Aid Estimate.
-Based on 2019-2020 preliminary building aid ratios, the District expects to receive State building aid of approximately 74.1% of debt service on State Education Department approved expenditures from July 1, 2004 to the present.
+Based on 2024-2025 preliminary building aid ratios, the District expects to receive State building aid of approximately 78.3% of debt service on State Education Department approved expenditures from July 1, 2004 to the present.